 MA, E‑RYT 500, C‑IAYT

-Yoga has woven a path of practice, study and self-realization throughout Carla’s life since she was young, leading her to teach yoga in 2000 and open Mountain Spirit Yoga in 2007.
-Drawing from many styles of yoga and several years of teaching experience, she crafts in-depth classes that are safe for her students to explore movement in their bodies, while creating stillness in their minds and compassion in their hearts.
+Carla is an experienced yoga teacher and professional yoga therapist, certified by the International Association of Yoga Therapists.
+She is dedicated to helping her students realize their own pathway to self-awareness and healing.
+Drawing from many styles of yoga and over 20 years of teaching experience, she crafts in-depth yoga practices that are safe for her students to explore movement in their bodies, while creating stillness in their minds and compassion in their hearts.

 RYT 200, Certified Pilates Instructor